rodya-mirov/palladium/FULL_TODO.md

 - Some kind of indicator in hacks of how long it will take
 - More interesting space background (not just black)

+### Bugs

+- You can see door state being updated offscreen (because doors are memorable);
+  to fix this we need that "memory system"

+### Improvements

+- Put RNG in resources (with save/load) and get consistent entity iteration order so it's impossible to game the RNG with save/load

 ### Big

 - Seriously consider if the "spaceship" setting is interesting enough (maybe not)